Ricotta Pancakes Recipe – fluffy and moist!

 These are SO yummy, very moist and rich, but still super fluffy.
-We love these lemon ricotta pancakes but instead of lemon, these pancakes boast a generous amount of vanilla.
+We love these strawberry ricotta pancakes and lemon ricotta pancakes but instead of lemon, these pancakes boast a generous amount of vanilla.
 We’ve also added baking soda to make them even a little fluffier.
 You’re in for a treat!

 About this ricotta pancakes recipe

 When you’re comparing ricotta pancakes vs. regular or even buttermilk pancakes, there’s a noticeable difference in moisture.
 Sure, they’re both fluffy and soft but when you’re looking for an extra special twist, add ricotta!
 It adds luxury to an otherwise budget-friendly breakfast.
 Serve alongside a refreshing mimosa or a mimosa mocktail, and you’re all set for a fancy weekend brunch.